jeffboody/Lanczos/readme.md

 Lanczos (pronounced Lanchos) resampling is similar to the well known nearest neighbor and bilinear interpolation techniques.
-Lanczos resampling method features improved detail preservation and minimal generation of aliasing artifacts.
+Lanczos resampling features improved detail preservation and minimal generation of aliasing artifacts.
 The main drawbacks of Lanczos resampling are increased computation costs and the potential for "ringing" artifacts which are most visible around sharp edges due to the negative lobes in the interpolation kernel.
 Lanczos resampling may be used to perform operations such as scaling and rotation by resampling the input signal.